dotX-Automation/dua-template/dua-template.md

 The previous sections explained how a project can be configured and managed, hinting at how other DUA-based projects can be integrated as sub-portions, *i.e.*, units, of a greater one, from the point of view of the Docker engine.
 However, this is not enough to ensure that the units are properly integrated in the project at hand, and that they can be used as intended.

-Given an additional unit to be integrated in a project, either as a full DUA unit in `src/` or an external tool in `tools/`, the project repository and git history must both contain a full copy of the unit, a task that can be carried on with Git itsef.
+Given an additional unit to be integrated in a project, either as a full DUA unit in `src/` or an external tool in `tools/`, the project repository and Git history must both contain a full copy of the unit, a task that can be carried on with Git itsef.
 This is to ensure simple management of dependencies, as well as to be able to fix specific versions of all dependent units.

-The Git feature that makes this possible in DUA is that of **subtrees**.
-An excellent tutorial on the subject can be found [here](https://www.atlassian.com/git/tutorials/git-subtree).
+The Git features that make this possible in DUA are **submodules** and **subtrees**.
+Excellent tutorials on both subjects can be found [here](https://www.atlassian.com/git/tutorials/git-subtree) and [here](https://www.atlassian.com/git/tutorials/git-submodule), respectively.

+### On Git submodules

+**Submodules are the preferred way to include units in a DUA project when you plan to actively work on the units themselves.**

+A submodule is a Git repository that is included in another Git repository as a subdirectory.
+This means that the submodule is a separate repository, with its own history, branches, and tags, that is included in the parent repository as a subdirectory.
+This is particularly useful when the submodule is actively developed, and when changes to it must be pushed back to the original repository.

+The main drawback of submodules is that they require additional commands to be managed, and that special attention must be paid to the point of the Git history in which the submodule is found before making any changes inside it, or worse, committing them.
+Moreover, the reference commit of the submodule in the parent repository must always be updated manually.

+Nonetheless, submodules are a very powerful tool that, when used correctly, can make the simultaneous development of multiple projects much easier.
+For this reason, given the degree of modularity that DUA aims to achieve, they are supported by this template and their usage is encouraged as the preferred way to include units in a DUA project in any case.

+The [`dua-submod`](bin/dua-templates/context/dua_submod.sh) command has been provided to act as an alias to some everyday submodule commands.
+It can be sourced and invoked from wherever, from both inside and outside containers.
+However, since the `git submodule` command allows to perform a wide variety of operations, each with many arguments, no more submodule commands are wrapped.

+### On Git subtrees

+**Subtrees are the preferred way to include units in a DUA project when you do not plan to actively work on the units themselves.**

 Essentially, integrating another Git repository as a subtree ensures

 - the possibility of specifing the commit, branch, or tag of the repository to be integrated;
-- a simple management, since files and Git histories will be merged in those of the parent (project) repository, with little to no additional commands required to keep them in sync;
+- a simple management, since files and Git histories will be merged in those of the parent (project) repository, with little to no additional commands required to keep them in sync, resulting in a single repository that contains all the files and histories of its subtrees;
 - the possibility of carrying on development on the subtree, pushing and pulling changes to and from it, or just modifying it locally within the scope of the current project.

+However, they have one major drawback: they may make Git history management more computationally difficult, since the history of the subtree is merged in the one of the parent repository.
+This often leads to Git having to go through the whole history of the subtree to find the changes that are relevant to the parent repository, to ensure that a coherent history is maintained; this could easily become a slow process, which is why the use of subtrees is discouraged when the subtree is actively developed.

 Even if subtrees require very few commands to be managed, there is still room for mistakes.
-To minimize their possibility, the [`dua_subtrees.sh`](bin/dua_subtrees.sh) script has been provided.
-It can be executed from wherever, from both inside and outside containers, and it will provide a simple interface to manage subtrees.
+To minimize their possibility, the [`dua-subtree`](bin/dua-templates/context/dua_subtree.sh) command has been provided.
+It can be sourced and invoked from wherever, from both inside and outside containers, and it will provide a simple interface to manage subtrees.
 It wraps subtree commands by specifying default options.
-Its helper and source code constitute its best documentation, so go check it out. **It is highly recommended to include DUA units as subtrees using this script.**
+Its helper and source code constitute its best documentation, so go check it out. **It is highly recommended to use this command to include DUA units as subtrees.**

-### On Git submodules incompatibility
+### On the incompatibilities between subtrees and submodules

-**DUA is not compatible with Git submodules**, by a precise design choice.

-This is because submodules are meant to be used to integrate external projects, *i.e.*, projects that are not part of the same repository.
-This is not the case in DUA, where the units are meant to be part of the same repository, to make management as easy and painless as possible.
-Moreover, submodules are exceptionally hard to manage among large teams, and even a simple usage generally results in Git history corruption or worse.

-In particular, if a project that has submodules is included as a subtree, **submodules will not be cloned since they are managed externally from the Git source tree**.
-This means that the subtree's `.gitmodules` file must be added to the current project, ita paths and other settings appropriately modified, and only then submodule commands will work.
-This is a very cumbersome process, and it is not worth the effort, since it makes the easy modularity that DUA strives to achieve much more difficult to manage.
+- **If a project that has submodules is included as a subtree**, **submodules will not be cloned since they are managed externally from the Git source tree**.
+This means that the subtree's `.gitmodules` file must be copied to the root of the parent project, its paths and other settings appropriately modified, and only then submodule commands will work. **In case you plan on recursively including projects in more than one level, submodules are definitely the best choice.**

-As such, the DUA framework will never support submodules.
-If a third-party or older project that uses submodules is to be converted into a DUA project, it must either be restructured to use subtrees or simply not use submodules, or **it will never be possible to integrate it as a unit into other DUA projects without tinkering with `.gitmodules` files**, thus spreading submodules to projects that have nothing to do with them. **It is, however, possible to use submodules in a DUA project, but only if it is not meant to be integrated in other projects as a unit.**
+- **If a project that has subtrees is included as a submodule**, everything should work normally since the history of the submodule will contain the history of its subtree and appear as a single history.

 ## Feedback